-The academic freedom principles undergirding Principle 11 (below) have been guiding the AAUP since its founding.
-To the AAUP's knowledge, this Principle has not been endorsed previously by other professional academic groups; however it builds upon several recent policy statements issued by the AAUP relating to faculty generated IP.
-It is also consistent with long-standing principles of academic freedom, and with US patent and copyright laws pertaining to the ownership rights of inventors.
+The academic freedom principles undergirding principle 11 (below) have been guiding the AAUP since its founding.
+To our knowledge, this principle has not been endorsed previously by other professional academic groups; however, it builds on several recent policy statements issued by the AAUP relating to faculty-generated intellectual property.
+It is also consistent with long-standing principles of academic freedom and with US patent and copyright laws pertaining to the ownership rights of inventors.

-As the AAUP's 1999 "Statement on Copyright" observed regarding faculty research and inventions subject to copyright: "the faculty member rather than the institution determines the subject matter, the intellectual approach and direction, and the conclusions"; for the institution to control the "dissemination of the work" would be "deeply inconsistent with fundamental principles of academic freedom."
-The statement goes on to note: "it has been the prevailing academic practice to treat the faculty member as the copyright owner of works that are created independently and at the faculty member's own initiative for traditional academic purposes."
-And it adds, "it is unlikely that the institution will be regarded as having contributed the kind of 'authorship' that is necessary for a 'joint work' that automatically entitles it to a share in the copyright ownership."
+As the AAUP's 1999 Statement on Copyright observed regarding faculty research and inventions subject to copyright, "the faculty member rather than the institution determines the subject matter, the intellectual approach and direction, and the conclusions"; for the institution to control the "dissemination of the work" would be "deeply inconsistent with fundamental principles of academic freedom."
+The statement goes on to note that "it has been the prevailing academic practice to treat the faculty member as the copyright owner of works that are created independently and at the faculty member's own initiative for traditional academic purposes."
+And it adds, "It is unlikely that the institution will be regarded as having contributed the kind of 'authorship' that is necessary for a 'joint work' that automatically entitles it to a share in the copyright ownership."

-In 1998, the AAUP established a Special Committee on Distance Education and Intellectual Property Issues, which released several documents the following year, including one recommending language for campus policies regarding IP rights and management titled "Sample Intellectual Property Policy & Contract Language."
-This document begins: "the copyright statement takes as its guiding assumption that the faculty member (or members) who create the intellectual property own the intellectual property," adding that "that assumption applies to the patent area as well."
-It went on to recommend the following language for campus adoption: "Intellectual property created, made, or originated by a faculty member shall be the sole and exclusive property of the faculty, author, or inventor, except as he or she may voluntarily choose to transfer such property, in full or in part."
-Drawing on a detailed discussion of "work made for hire" in the "Statement on Copyright," the Special Committee endorsed the following: "A work should not be treated as 'made for hire' merely because it is created with the use of university resources, facilities, or materials of the sort traditionally and commonly made available to faculty members."
+In 1998, the AAUP established a Special Committee on Distance Education and Intellectual Property Issues, which released several documents the following year, including one recommending language for campus policies regarding intellectual property rights and management, Sample Intellectual Property Policy and Contract Language.
+This document begins, "The copyright statement takes as its guiding assumption that the faculty member (or members) who create the intellectual property own the intellectual property," adding that "that assumption applies to the patent area as well."
+It goes on to recommend the following language for campus adoption: "Intellectual property created, made, or originated by a faculty member shall be the sole and exclusive property of the faculty, author, or inventor, except as he or she may voluntarily choose to transfer such property, in full or in part."
+Drawing on a detailed discussion of "work made for hire" in the Statement on Copyright, the special committee endorsed the following: "A work should not be treated as 'made for hire' merely because it is created with the use of university resources, facilities, or materials of the sort traditionally and commonly made available to faculty members."
 It went on to note: "Funds received by the faculty member from the sale of intellectual property owned by the faculty author or inventor shall be allocated and expended as determined solely by the faculty author or inventor."
-Recognizing the current trend for universities to assign IP rights to institutions involuntarily, the AAUP "Statement on Copyright" further warns: "If the faculty member is indeed the initial owner of copyright, then a unilateral institutional declaration cannot effect a transfer, nor is it likely that a valid transfer can be effected by the issuance of appointment letters to new faculty members requiring, as a condition of employment, that they abide by a faculty handbook that purports to vest in the institution the ownership of all works created by the faculty member for an indefinite future."
+Recognizing the current trend for universities to assign intellectual property rights to institutions involuntarily, the AAUP further warned in its Statement on Copyright: "If the faculty member is indeed the initial owner of copyright, then a unilateral institutional declaration cannot effect a transfer, nor is it likely that a valid transfer can be effected by the issuance of appointment letters to new faculty members requiring, as a condition of employment, that they abide by a faculty handbook that purports to vest in the institution the ownership of all works created by the faculty member for an indefinite future."